Navid-Toufan/Robot-Path-Plannig-with-GWO-and-PSO-algorithms/README.md

 ### CoppeliaSim Educational Version

-The `.ttt` files included in this repository were created using the **Educational Version** of CoppeliaSim.
-These files contain simulation scenes and configurations designed for use with CoppeliaSim.
+The `.ttt` files included in this repository were created using the **V-REP V3.5.0 Educational Version**.
+This project utilizes child scripts written in LUA programming language to implement the path-planning algorithms.

 **Important:**

+- **CoppeliaSim Transition**: V-REP has been discontinued and replaced by **CoppeliaSim**.
+CoppeliaSim is 100% compatible with V-REP, as it is a direct successor and fork of the V-REP project.
+It offers enhanced performance and additional features compared to V-REP. Support and licenses for V-REP are handled interchangeably with CoppeliaSim.

-- **License Compliance**: The distribution and usage of these files are subject to the terms of the [CoppeliaSim Educational License](https://manual.coppeliarobotics.com/en/licensing.htm).
+- **License Compliance**: The distribution and usage of these files are subject to the terms of the [CoppeliaSim Educational License](https://www.coppeliarobotics.com/helpFiles/en/eduLicense.htm).
 Please review this license to ensure compliance.

-- **Version Compatibility**: These files are intended to be used with the Educational Version of CoppeliaSim.
-Ensure that you are using a compatible version of CoppeliaSim to avoid any issues.
+- **Version Compatibility**: Although the project was initially developed in V-REP V3.5.0 Educational Version, it is compatible with newer versions of CoppeliaSim.
+Ensure that you are using a compatible version to avoid any issues.

 - **Khepera IV Model**: This project utilizes the Khepera IV model, a mobile robot, for simulation purposes.
 To integrate the Khepera IV model with CoppeliaSim, follow these steps: